 Segment information is prepared on the same basis that management reviews information for operational decision-making purposes.
 Management evaluates the performance of each of the Company's properties individually and aggregates such properties into segments based on their economic characteristics and classes of tenants.
-The Company operates in four business segments: (i) office real estate, (ii) retail real estate, (iii) multifamily residential real estate, and (iv) general contracting and real estate services.
+The Company operates in five business segments: (i) retail real estate, (ii) office real estate, (iii) multifamily real estate, (iv) general contracting and real estate services, and (v) real estate financing.
 The Company's general contracting and real estate services business develops and builds properties for its own account and also provides construction and development services to both related and third parties.
+The Company's real estate financing segment includes the Company's mezzanine loans and preferred equity investments on development projects.